fossabot/stringer/README.md

 ### Translations

 Stringer has been translated to [several other languages](config/locales).
-Your language can be set with the `LOCALE` environment variable.

-To set your locale on Heroku, run `heroku config:set LOCALE=en`.

 If you would like to translate Stringer to your preferred language, please use [LocaleApp](http://www.localeapp.com/projects/4637).